trennlinie

 While he had thought right after Alan's leaving that this had to be the end of the band, he now declared over and over again, that there had never been a point at which DM would have almost split.

 "There were times when we thought it was very probable that we would.
 We always stuck through the bad times because we felt we did something very special together.
 The closest it came to coming apart was after the New York recording session, where we got one vocal out of Dave in six weeks.
 We heard two weeks later on the radio that he'd OD'd.
-I did a lot of searching to decide what to do with the band because at one point I thought it was better for David if the band didn't exist anymore because it wasn't doing him any good."[13]
+I did a lot of searching to decide what to do with the band because at one point I thought it was better for Dave if the band didn't exist anymore because it wasn't doing him any good."[13]

-After all, he showed consideration for David with respect to a possible tour: "We've decided not to.
+After all, he showed consideration for Dave with respect to a possible tour: "We've decided not to.
 I don't think it would be a very healthy environment for Dave to be in, with his problem.
 He gets really bored on tour for the 22 hours he's not onstage.
 And when he gets bored, that's when it gets worrying."[14]

 Dave